At Mangotsfield Church of England Primary School our school vision is:

 ‘A key part of our plan for education is to ensure children become valuable and fully rounded members of society who treat others with respect and tolerance, regardless of background.
 We want every school to promote the basic British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance for those of different faiths and beliefs.
 This ensures young people understand the importance of respect and leave school fully prepared for life in modern Britain.’

 At Mangotsfield, we teach about British Values through a combination of their integration into our school Lighthouse Values, through our Christian distinctivenes and through the subjects in our curriculum which have explicitly linked British Values embedded within them.

-Rules for Life: Our Behaviour Policy is thoroughly reinforced at every level.
-Behaviour Books, Rockets, Grumpy Clouds, Sunshines, Certificates and Notes Home are all used to help reinforce ‘good choices’ and the rules we need to live by day by day.
-Each class writes a Code of Conduct at the beginning of each year which is agreed by children, staff and parents.
+Rules for Life: Our Behaviour Policy is thoroughly reinforced at every level throughout the school.
+Rockets, Grumpy Clouds, Sunshines, Dojo Points, House Points, Stickers, Certificates and Notes Home are all used to help reinforce ‘good choices’ and the rules we need to live by day by day.
+Each class writes a Code of Conduct at the beginning of the school year which is agreed by children, staff and parents.

 Anti-Bullying Week: We hold this event annually, when we focus on similarities, differences and pride in being individuals.
 This encourages tolerance and respect.

 RE: Although we are a Church of England school, we welcome families of all faiths and of none.
 All the major faiths are studied as part of our Religious Education curriculum, together with visits to key places of worship.
 The school regularly asks parents to share their personal understanding of particular faiths by speaking to classes as part of a topic on a particular religion.
 This reinforces the understanding that we are free to hold our own faiths and beliefs.